b-init/ImagePaste/README.md

 ![Preferences - image type](assets/preferences/image-type.png)

-This feature will move (actually copy) pasted images (or all images) you have imported into the save directory after you save the file, so you don't have to worry about missing images anymore.
+This feature will move (actually copy) images into the save directory after you save the file, so you can paste images anytime, no need to save it first.
 There's also an option in the add-on preferences you can choose the type of images to move:

 - **Pasted images**: Only images that were pasted using the add-on would be moved to the save directory.
 - **All images**: Images existing in the `.blend` file will be moved.